ramalhais/previous/readme.previous.txt

 If all works fine, you should get the executable "Previous" in the src/ sub- directory of the build tree.

+For more detailed building instructions read the file building.previous.txt.

  4) Status
  ---------